Medisecure Data Breach

 Medisecure data breach explained: what happened?

-The Medisecure data breach was discovered in 2025 and involved unauthorized access to the company’s systems through a sophisticated ransomware attack.
-Cybercriminals exploited vulnerabilities to exfiltrate sensitive patient data, including personally identifiable information (PII) and medical records.
-The breach appears to be part of a larger campaign targeting healthcare service providers.
+The MediSecure data breach was discovered in May 2024 after attackers gained unauthorized access to the company's systems through a ransomware attack.
+Cybercriminals exploited vulnerabilities in MediSecure's infrastructure to exfiltrate sensitive patient data—including personally identifiable information (PII) and medical records—affecting millions of Australians who relied on the platform for prescription delivery services.

 When did the Medisecure data breach happen?